 Typically, this involves adding a second factor, such as a text message or an app-generated code, to the existing password.
 Once you have set up MFA, you will be prompted to enter the additional code or take a second step to verify your identity each time you log in to your account.

-Using MFA will enable a more secure login attempt and help verify if the proper user is the one accessing their account.
-Furthermore, this will ensure that systems being accessed are accessed by authorized users which can help prevent insider threats and mitigate the risk of information going to the wrong person.
+Using MFA will enable a more secure login attempt and help verify if the proper user is accessing their account.
+Furthermore, this will ensure that systems being accessed are from authorized users, which can help prevent insider threats and mitigate the risk of information going to the wrong person.

-What makes MFA effective is that it consists of a combination of two factors not easily duplicated:
+All cybersecurity measures provide unique benefits to organizations, but what makes MFA effective is that it consists of a combination of two factors that are not easily duplicated:

 - Something you know – These are your passwords or Personal Identification Numbers (PIN)